Network Security Monitoring

 As used in this section, a “legitimate business need” means that an employee, based strictly on the employee’s job responsibilities, has a specific and articulated reason to access information in order to carry out duties to the University.

 Network monitoring technologies produce logs that contain real-time, un-redacted, personally identifiable data.
-The Director of Information Security may approve access to these logs in any form for Information Services and Technology (IS&T) staff with a legitimate business need.
+The Executive Director may approve access to these logs in any form for IS&T staff with a legitimate business need.
 The Vice President of IS&T may approve access for non-IS&T staff with a legitimate business need.
 These logs may be retained up to 30 days.

 A redacted data set that does not include raw packet data but may still be personally identifiable, will be exported to the University’s enterprise log management server.
-The Director of Information Security may approve access to the enterprise log management server for BU technology support staff if there is a legitimate business need.
+The Executive Director may approve access to the enterprise log management server for BU technology support staff if there is a legitimate business need.
 Redacted logs may be retained for up to 365 days.

 Netflow logs contain records of network traffic but no content and therefore no personally identifiable information.
-The Director of Information Security may approve access to Netflow logs for BU technology support staff if there is a legitimate business need.
+The Executive Director may approve access to Netflow logs for BU technology support staff if there is a legitimate business need.
 Netflow logs are retained up to 180 days.

 Information Security may retain extracts from redacted or un-redacted logs related to security incidents for longer than 365 days and may share the extracts to resolve security incidents according to business need.
-Additional copies or exports of the logs are not permitted except as approved by the Director of Information Security.
+Additional copies or exports of the logs are not permitted except as approved by the Executive Director.

-Use of any network monitoring data for any other purposes, including academic or research purposes, must be approved by the Information Security Officer.
-Depending on the circumstances, review by the Provost or his or her designee, Office of the General Counsel, and/or Institutional Review Board (IRB) may also be necessary.
+Use of any network monitoring data for any other purposes, including academic or research purposes, must be approved by the Executive Director.
+Depending on the circumstances, review by the Provost or their designee, OGC and/or IRB may also be necessary.

-In the normal course, changes to the list of monitoring technologies above will require the prior approval of the ISBC Governance Committee.
-In emergent situations, the Vice President of IS&T may direct Information Security to implement additional features to protect the network until such time as the ISBC Governance Committee may be informed and provided the opportunity for review.
-This ISBC Governance Committee will review and update this policy accordingly.
+In the normal course, changes to the list of monitoring technologies above will require the prior approval of the CSIS Governance Committee.
+In emergent situations, the Vice President of IS&T may direct Information Security to implement additional features to protect the network until such time as the CSIS Governance Committee may be informed and provided the opportunity for review.
+This CSIS Governance Committee will review and update this policy accordingly.

 Updates to Configuration of Network Monitoring Technologies

 Network monitoring technologies require routine maintenance and updates to remain effective.
-The Director of Information Security may determine that updated threat intelligence requires manual or automatic implementation of new rules within such technologies.
-Whenever practicable (such as when there is no emergent vulnerability), the Director of Information Security will request review of the changes by the ISBC Governance Committee, which will review and update this policy accordingly.
+The Executive Director may determine that updated threat intelligence requires manual or automatic implementation of new rules within such technologies.
+Whenever practicable (such as when there is no emergent vulnerability), the Executive Director will request review of the changes by the CSIS Governance Committee, which will review and update this policy accordingly.

 All manual changes to network monitoring technologies’ configuration will be logged.

-A log of changes will be provided to the ISBC Governance Committee upon request.
+A log of changes will be provided to the CSIS Governance Committee upon request.